Skip to main content

 Why Choose All Well for Loft Conversions in Lewisham?

 The Edwardian semis in Hither Green and Lee have roof structures that are ideal for hip-to-gable loft conversions, adding a full-sized fourth bedroom with en-suite.
-With Lewisham property values rising steadily, a loft conversion that costs £50,000-£65,000 typically adds £80,000-£100,000 to the property value — one of the strongest returns on investment in South East London.
+The hipped roofs common across this housing stock convert into generous standing-height space, which makes them some of the most rewarding loft projects in South East London.

 Every project comes with a fixed-price contract, single project manager, and full certification including Building Control sign-off.